Skip to content

 --featurecounts_feature_type [string] By default, the pipeline assigns reads based on the 'exon' attribute within the GTF file. [default: exon]

-For this workshop, we will only require four of these parameters:
+All up, we will require four of the reference genome parameters:

 For each of these parameters, we have the following files that we can use:

-Note that we are just using chr18 as it is a relatively small chromosome, so this should help to keep the run time for our exercises nice and short.
+Note that our test dataset has been subsampled to chromosome 18, so this should help to keep the run time for our exercises nice and short.

 The pipeline requires us to define both an input samplesheet and an output directory to place our results.
 We supply these with the --input and --outdir parameters, respectively.
 We've already looked at our input samplesheet: ~/data/samplesheet.csv.
 Our output directory can be named anything we want, and will be automatically created by Nextflow if it doesn't already exists.